Orwell Astronomical Society (Ipswich)

 2000

-At the 2000 AGM [2000a], members present discussed the possibility of purchasing a 50 mm eyepiece for the Tomline Refractor.
-In subsequent weeks, Pete Richards created a list of all the eyepieces in the posession of OASI, detailing the focal length and magnification (when used with the Tomline Refractor) of each, following which James Appleton purchased four eyepieces: 31.75 mm eyepieces with focal lengths of 15, 20 and 25 mm and a 50 mm eyepiece with focal length also 50 mm [2000a, 2000b, 2000c, 2000].
+At the 2000 AGM [2000a], members present discussed the possibility of purchasing a 50.8 mm eyepiece for the Tomline Refractor.
+In subsequent weeks, Pete Richards created a list of all the eyepieces in the posession of OASI, detailing the focal length and magnification (when used with the Tomline Refractor) of each.
+Following the eyepiece audit, James Appleton purchased four eyepieces: 31.75 mm eyepieces with focal lengths of 15, 20 and 25 mm and a 50.8 mm eyepiece with focal length 50 mm [2000a, 2000b, 2000c, 2000].
 Meanwhile, David Payne ordered a new storage box to keep the eyepieces safe at the observatory [2000c, 2000d].

-Several eyepeices were in need of cleaning, and the committee decided to take advice from Barry Elam on how best to approach the task [2000d, 2000e].
+Several eyepeices were in need of cleaning, and the committee decided to take advice from OASI member Barry Elam on how best to approach the task [2000d, 2000e].

 Once again, the OG of the Tomline Refractor was in need of cleaning.
-Martin Cook repainted the instrument.
 The committee recognised that the RA drive of the instrument was in need of an overhaul.
+Martin Cook repainted the instrument and cleaned the RA drive mechanism.
 See [2000d, 2000e].

 2001

 Barry Elam provided advice on cleaning eyepieces and volunteered to undertake the task [2001b, 2001c].
-However, for reasons unknown he did not do so, and the committee later asked St. John Robinson to undertake the task [2001d, 2001e].
+However, for reasons unknown he did not do so, and the committee later asked St. John Robinson to do the work [2001d, 2001e].

 Investigation of the RA drive unit remained pending initially [2001b].
 By mid-year, David Payne had investigated the system and concluded that the electronics associated with the infra-red (IR) controller had ceased to function and that, unfortunately, replacement parts were no longer available and a new controller would need to be built [2001c, 2001d, 2001e].